 Photography and Safari Guiding: We've personally chosen only the best local safari guides for this photographic safari.

-Details Matter: Our itinerary is carefully set to bring you the all the best that a region offers.
-We're in areas that are not overly crowded with other safari vehicles, and we get off-road when possible, close to the action and our subjects.
+Details Matter: Our itinerary is set to bring you all the best the region offers.
+We're in areas that are not overly crowded with other safari vehicles, and we get off-road, when possible, close to the action and our subjects.

 Photography Instruction: This is a workshop, not just a tour.
-You will work hard on this safari, with instruction in the field and in camp.
-Many evenings feature critiques and post-processing instruction after dinner, and during the daytime, we offer one-on-one instruction as needed.
-You'll come away with a wealth of new knowledge on how to create great images, and how to best process those images in Lightroom and Photoshop.
+You will work hard on this safari, with instruction in the field and camp.
+Many evenings feature image reviews and post-processing instruction after dinner, and during the daytime, we offer one-on-one instruction as needed.
+You'll come away with a wealth of new knowledge on creating great images and best processing those images in Lightroom and Photoshop.

 Years of Experience—Happy Repeat Customers: We've been leading, guiding, and teaching photographers for a long time, and many of our customers come back on our workshops again and again.
 If you'd like to speak to someone who has been with us on a workshop or safari, just let us know—we'd be happy to arrange a phone call.

-Moderate: You must be able to get in and out of the custom land cruisers and ride for several hours on possibly bumpy terrain.
-Optional hikes in sand up to 2 miles.
+Moderate: You must be able to get in and out of the custom Land Cruisers and ride for several hours on possibly bumpy terrain.
+Optional hikes in sand up to two miles.

-Arrive Hosea Kutako International Airport (WDH), Windhoek, Namibia anytime on March 19, 2024.
-Flights out can be made after 5:00 PM on March 30, 2024.
+Arrive Hosea Kutako International Airport (WDH), Windhoek, Namibia anytime on July 5, 2025.
+Flights out can be made anytime on July 17, 2025.
 Air travel delays are common.
 Please arrive early, possibly even the day prior, so you don’t miss any of the workshop.

 What to Bring